 L.N.
-No. 2 of September 15, 2005
+No. 2 of September 15, 2005 &

-20. Relief goods imported for emergency use in specific areas where
+20. Relief goods imported for emergency use in specific areas where natural disaster/calamity has occurred in a Partner State

-L.N.
-No. 12 of June 30, 2006 Goods for emergency relief purposes of such quantities and within a specified period imported by government or its approved agent or a non-governmental organisation or a relief agency as authorised by the Director/Commissioner responsible for disaster management in a Partner State provide that:
+Goods for emergency relief purposes of such quantities and within a specified period imported by government or its approved agent or a non-governmental organisation or a relief agency as authorised by the Director/Commissioner responsible for disaster management in a Partner State provide that:

-- (a) the goods are household utensils, food stuffs, materials for provision of shelter, and equipment and materials for health, sanitary and education purposes, - (b) the goods are for use in areas where a natural disaster or calamity has occurred in Partner State, - (c) the importation shall be made within 6 months or such further period not exceeding 12 months as the Commissioner of a Partner State may permit in each - (d) the quantities of imported goods shall be subject to such limitations as the Commissioner may impose, and - (e) the Commissioner shall submit a notification of the exemption detailing the description of the goods and quantities to the Directorate for circulation to other Partner States.
+- (a) the goods are household utensils, food stuffs, materials for provision of shelter, and equipment and materials for health, sanitary and education purposes, - (b) the goods are for use in areas where a natural disaster or calamity has occurred in Partner State, - (c) the importation shall be made within 6 months or such further period not exceeding 12 months as the Commissioner of a Partner State may permit in each case, - (d) the quantities of imported goods shall be subject to such limitations as the Commissioner may impose, and - (e) the Commissioner shall submit a notification of the exemption detailing the description of the goods and quantities to the Directorate for circulation to other Partner States.